“Once more the Sith shall rule the galaxy! And… we shall have peace.“

 While it is obvious that there is evil among the Separatists, it is not clear that the Republic is the force of good that everyone seems to assume it to be.
 As it is consumed and burdened more and more by the war, its values are no longer clear.
 But if you raise the issue, especially to an idealistic kid like Anakin, “you’re sounding like a separatist!”

 Note, however, that as evil as Palpatine is, the Jedi are every bit as much to blame for Anakin’s downfall.
 There had always been friction between him and the Council since the moment he first arrived and was told that he would not be trained.
 By appointing Anakin as his personal representative on the Council, Palpatine sets him on a path to be spurned and betrayed by the rest of them.
 When he sows doubt into Anakin’s mind that the Jedi have all the answers, he does so in a way that cuts straight to the central tenets of a Jedi’s existence.
 You can hear it in Hayden Christensen’s voice when his character recites the dogmatic lessons.
 “The Jedi are selfless.
 They only care about others.” “[The Sith] think inwards, only about themselves.”
 Yet this is coming just after Anakin has heard the worst possible advice a Jedi could have given him, even if the principle underlying it was true.
 Fear of loss is indeed a path to the dark side.
 That does not make the prescription any less cold blooded.
 “Do not mourn or miss the dead.
 Train yourself to let go of those you fear to lose.”
 It’s hard to imagine anything more selfish, since Jedi are also taught to love unconditionally and exhibit compassion.
 Thus the venerated Darth Plagueis the Wise meme, which for all we know could’ve just been something Palpatine made up, is a story designed to confront the contradiction.
 A Dark Lord of the Sith who cares for others and saves lives is either beyond the imagination of the Jedi or a threat to their teachings.
 Anakin suspects the latter.
-And as the Jedi close him off and shut him out more and more from their affairs (just as Padmé tells Anakin not to do to their marriage), that distrust only depends, especially as they assign Anakin more and more unethical and unscrupulous tasks all the while.
+And as the Jedi close him off and shut him out more and more from their affairs (just as Padmé tells Anakin not to do to their marriage), that distrust only deepens, especially as they assign Anakin more and more unethical and unscrupulous tasks all the while.

-We are seeing the entire story of the Star Wars Prequels from the point of view of the Jedi and the Republic as they make mistake after mistake, compromise after compromise, that results in their downfall, all while being too stuck in their ways to retain their foresight.
+We see the entire story of the Star Wars Prequels from the point of view of the Jedi and the Republic as they make mistake after mistake, compromise after compromise, that results in their downfall, all while being too stuck in their ways to retain their foresight.
 It’s not that love actually leads to the dark side.
 It’s just that the Jedi always act and speak as if it does.
 Ironic that Obi-Wan says “only a Sith deals in absolutes” – itself a statement of absolutes that ignores how the Jedi do it too.
 Does that make them evil?
 Surely not.
 But it raises a phantom of doubt as to whether they were truly good.

 So who were the good guys?
 They were the ones who weren’t trying to fight the Clone Wars.
 The ones who were lost to history after the galactic catastrophe brought upon by the evildoers who promised peace and the clueless dolts who forgot their principles.
 So explains my dear brother’s confusion.